zenmumbler/dtbb/README.md

 entry pages downloaded by `entries`.
 So to download and process all the data you'd do something like:

-    node import listing 15 36
+    node import listing 15 38
-    node import entries 15 36
+    node import entries 15 38
-    node import thumbs 15 36
+    node import thumbs 15 38
-    node import extract 15 36
+    node import extract 15 38

 Note that each of these operations will take quite some time.
 The scraping happens sequentially, both for simplicity reasons and not to hammer the LD site too much and a full extract of all ~35k entries will take around 20-30 minutes.

-Given that PoV has announced that new events will be hosted on a new server with new visual design etc. that means that until this scraper code is updated it will only work for LD issues 15 through 36.
 LDs before #15 did not have a structured submission system in place and are not supported.
+The importer supports, for the most part, importing events on the new ldjam.com site (LD 38 and newer).
+The main thing missing is platform detection, which yielded too many empties on the data from the new site.

 Details